TexasInstruments/simplelink-lowpower-f3-sdk/source/ti/zigbee/application/onoff_switch/README.md

 # <a name="intro"></a> Introduction

-This document discusses how to use the On/Off Server Switch ZED Sample App and the different parts that compose it.
-On/Off Server Switch Sample Application is an example that exercises different features of TI Zigbee for a Zigbee End Device (ZED) implementation.
+This document discusses how to use the On/Off Cleint Switch ZED Sample App and the different parts that compose it.
+On/Off Cleint Switch Sample Application is an example that exercises different features of TI Zigbee for a Zigbee End Device (ZED) implementation.